 You’ve worked hard for your qualifications at school, so make sure you list them all on your application.
 Also, include any courses you’ve completed and any awards/commendations you’ve earned.

 Showcase your skills

 Being a good electrician takes more than just technical skills.
 Things like good communication and listening skills are also important, so be sure to mention them in your CV too.
 Read the job specification carefully and tailor your skillset to what each employer is looking for.

 5. Get interview ready

 With a well-written, well-considered CV, you should soon attract some employers who want to schedule an interview with you.
 Try to remember, an interview is also a chance for you to get to know the employer and see if the role is right for you, so remember to as questions.
 For some, attending an interview can be nerve-wracking.
-To ease your nerves and get ahead of the competition, take a look at these interview questions for apprentices:
+To ease your nerves and get ahead of the competition, take a look at our interview questions.